2022 Muhammad remarks controversy: International reactions

-13 countries and OIC, a body of 57 countries, officially condemned remarks made by BJP leaders.
-Qatar, Pakistan and Afghanistan reacted strongly to the comments made by the two spokespeople.
-Kuwait and Iran have also summoned the Indian envoys and gave them protest notes.
-There have been calls for boycott of Indian products in many parts of the Gulf region.
+Several countries and the Organisation of Islamic Cooperation, a body of 57 countries, officially condemned remarks made by BJP leaders.
+Qatar, Kuwait and Iran summoned India's envoy to register their protest and handed them protest notes while Pakistan issued a demarche to the Indian charge d'affaires.
+There have been calls for boycott of Indian products in many countries of the Middle East.

 Qatar

 The Prime Minister of Qatar discussed the issue in the Qatari Cabinet's regular meeting.
 In a statement outlining the meeting, Qatar stated that the Cabinet underscored Qatar's condemnation and denunciation of the remarks made by an official in India's ruling party against Muhammad, which "constitute a grave insult to Islam, a violation of its sanctities, and a provocation to the feelings of Muslims all over the world, and completely contradict the values of tolerance, coexistence and civilized behavior".

 The Cabinet called the remarks irresponsible and expressed a categorical rejection.
 The cabinet called on everyone "to focus on bringing people together, strengthening the bonds of friendship and co-operation between countries, and respecting all religions, and to stay away from everything that would incite hatred, inflame feelings of hostility and sow discord among the peoples".

 The Government of Qatar summoned the Indian ambassador and asked for immediate condemnation and an apology for the remarks.
 The ambassador is reported to have replied that these were the views of "fringe elements" in India and in no way reflect the views of the Government of India.

 The Qatari Ministry of Foreign Affairs issued a statement, noting: "These insulting remarks would lead to incitement of religious hatred, and offend more than two billion Muslims around the world."
 The statement was published during Indian Vice President M. Venkaiah Naidu's visit to Doha to meet Qatari Prime Minister.

 India's Ambassador to Qatar Deepak Mittal said the comments "do not, in any manner, reflect the views of the Government of India.
 These are the views of fringe elements."
 Mittal was summoned by Qatar's Ministry of Foreign Affairs, which said it was "expecting a public apology and immediate condemnation of these remarks from the government of India".

 "Allowing such Islamophobic remarks to continue without punishment, constitutes a grave danger to the protection of human rights and may lead to further prejudice and marginalization, which will create a cycle of violence and hate," Qatar said.

 Qatar has also asked for public apology from Indian government, after which Indian social media users started making calls to "boycott Qatar Airways" while trending #BoycottQatarAirways and #BycottQatarAirways on Twitter.
 The latter backfired because of the spelling mistake.